by Christine Egbert

 We know that God renewed the Covenant by writing HIS LAW on our hearts, so that we can finally obey HIM and be blessed.
 God is eternal.
 He does not change.
 His TORAH has not changed.
 Biblical Faith is not some cafeteria line.
 You can’t pick and choose—tithing in, eating clean out—which of his LAWS to obey!

 Falling into sin, which is transgression of the law, is not the same as deliberately choosing to sin.
 God knows the difference.
 When one sins unintentionally, he repents, and God forgives.
-But how can one who flouts God’s law, claiming it’s been done away with, repent when he doesn’t know he is sinning?
+But how can one who flouts God’s law, claiming it’s been done away with, repent when he doesn’t even realize he is sinning (violating God’s Torah)?